Jim Cregan: Career

 In October 1974 Cregan was recruited as a guitarist by Steve Harley, as a member of a re-formed Cockney Rebel.
 Harley and his new Cockney Rebel line-up recorded "Make Me Smile (Come Up and See Me)" (1975) at Abbey Road Studios.
 The song rose to No. 1 in the UK Singles Chart during 1975.
 It eventually rose to No. 1 in Europe and Australia as well and featured a guitar break by Cregan, widely believed to have been recorded during a soundcheck.
 However Cregan's acoustic guitar break was recorded late at night in Abbey Road Studios in several takes.
 In 1976 he joined Rod Stewart's band and became Stewart's musical director, co-producer and co-writer.

 Cregan co-wrote many hits with Stewart, including "Passion" and "Tonight I'm Yours (Don't Hurt Me)", winning the American Society of Composers, Authors and Publishers (ASCAP) award for outstanding songwriting, with each.
-Cregan was awarded a third ASCAP "outstanding songwriting" award for his co-writing of the song "Forever Young" (1988) and Stewart was awarded a Grammy for his performance of this song.
+Cregan was awarded a third ASCAP "outstanding songwriting" award for his co-writing of the song "Forever Young" (1988) and Stewart was awarded a Grammy Award for his performance of this song.
 He stayed with Stewart until 1995 after twelve years working together.
 Cregan has received thirteen multi-platinum awards for his work with Stewart and together they have thirty recorded songs to their joint credit.

-In 1990 he spent time writing and producing heavy rock band London Quireboys's Little Bit of What You Fancy (1990) which gave him singles chart success and Canadian rockers Glass Tiger, who achieved international success and platinum selling albums.
+In 1990 he spent time writing and producing heavy rock band The Quireboys's A Bit of What You Fancy (1990) which gave him singles chart success and Canadian rockers Glass Tiger, who achieved international success and platinum selling albums.
 They were also awarded three Juno Awards, received in Canada.
-In 1993 Cregan was reunited with Stewart to record "Unplugged...and Seated" which was also filmed by MTV and featured a guest appearance by Ronnie Wood.
+In 1993 Cregan was reunited with Stewart to record Unplugged...and Seated which was also filmed by MTV and featured a guest appearance by Ronnie Wood.
 This recording became Platinum three times in both USA and Canada.
 In the same year Cregan recorded Van Morrison's song "Have I Told You Lately" (1993) with Stewart, which became a number 1 hit in UK and had top twenty success elsewhere.
 Cregan's biggest concert appearance with Stewart was on 31 December 1994 at Copacabanain Rio de Janeiro, where they appeared in front of a total estimated audience of over 3.5 million.
 The Guinness Book of World Records states that this was "the staging of the largest outdoor concert in history".